JesseWaas/jessewaas.github.io/index.md

   overlay_filter: 0.3

 ---
 Welcome to my new website!
-This incarnation is based on a [Jekyll](https://jekyllrb.com/) static site generator, hosted on [GitHub](https://github.com/JesseWaas/jessewaas.github.io), and edited via [Forestry.io](https://forestry.io/).
+This incarnation is based on the [Jekyll](https://jekyllrb.com/) static site generator, hosted on [GitHub](https://github.com/JesseWaas/jessewaas.github.io), and edited via [Forestry.io](https://forestry.io/).
 The current theme is [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/).

 > It is pitch black.
 You are likely to be eaten by a Grue.